mochi-hpc-experiments/platform-configurations/ANL/Aurora/README.md

 Programming environment
 -----------------------

-This documentation is for the Aurora system at the ALCF as of December 2023.
+This documentation is for the Aurora system at the ALCF as of October 2024.
 We anticipate that the system environment will still change through the friendly early access program.